 In fact, this site has no connection to Thomson Reuters.
 It is a counterfeit website.
 Its customers will be predatory publishers, who, upon buying this firm’s services, will then advertise their journals as having an ISI impact factor.

 It is now necessary to verify all journal impact factor claims.
-If you need help in this verification, I recommend that you contact your academic librarian.
+If you need help with this verification, I recommend that you contact your academic librarian.